illoRocks/stockscreener/README.md

 ### 2.1 Download Reports from the EDGAR server and save it to MongoDB | Singleprocess

-Specify the company:
-`cik`: any valid central index key,
-`ticker`: any valid ticker,
-`name`: any valid company name
+Specify the company with `cik`, `ticker` or `name`.
+It should be a valid EDGAR string.
+Check the existing database or the sec website for this.
 Specify only one identifier.
 If more are given cik will be used.

 ```python
 import os